ddevault/Craft.Net/README.md

 # Craft.Net

+**This is an unmaintained branch that adds support for the Minecraft 2.0 protocol introduced for April Fool's Day 2013.**

 Craft.Net is the collective name for several Minecraft-related .NET libraries.
 You can pick and choose different libraries to accomplish different tasks.
 Libraries are included for things such as Minecraft multiplayer networking and world editing, as well as a multiplayer client and server.
 The crown jewel of Craft.Net is the fully functional Minecraft server, with support for everything from survival mode resource gathering, multiplayer PvP, entity physics, and more.

-Craft.Net currently supports Minecraft 1.5.1 on Windows, Linux and Mac.
+Craft.Net currently supports Minecraft 2.0 on Windows, Linux and Mac.

 **A note on submodules**: Craft.Net includes external dependencies in the form of git submodules.